chfrank-cgn/FOM/Mitschriften/OOP Mitschrift SS19.md

 Homework: Kapitel 12, 13-01, 13-02

+Java Applet: A Java applet was a small application written in the Java programming language, or another programming language that compiles to Java bytecode, and delivered to users in the form of Java bytecode.
+The user launched the Java applet from a web page, and the applet was then executed within a Java virtual machine (JVM) in a process separate from the web browser itself.
+A Java applet could appear in a frame of the web page, a new application window, Sun's AppletViewer, or a stand-alone tool for testing applets ([Wikipedia](https://en.wikipedia.org/wiki/Java_applet))

+Configuration persistence: [Properties()](https://www.geeksforgeeks.org/java-util-properties-class-java/) class in `java.util.*`

+FileStreams: [FileInputStream()](https://www.geeksforgeeks.org/java-io-fileinputstream-class-java/), [FileOutputStream()](https://www.geeksforgeeks.org/creating-a-file-using-fileoutputstream/) in `java.io.*`

 Object Relational Mapping (ORM): Persistenz von Klassen in Datenbanken
 Framework: [Hibernate](https://hibernate.org/orm/what-is-an-orm/) - Mapping zwischen Klassen und Tabellen mit Hilfe von XML Dateien